enterprisemediawiki/WatchAnalytics/README.md

-# MediaWiki-WatchStrength
+# MediaWiki-WatchAnalytics

-Extension:WatchStrength
+Extension:WatchAnalytics

 Used to determine how well pages are watched on a wiki

 ## Special Pages

-### SpecialPage:WeakPagesWatchStrength
+### SpecialPage:WeakPagesWatchAnalytics
 Lists pages which are not being watched strongly.
 Compares to average watch strength and highest watch strength.

-### SpecialPage:UserWatchStrength
+### SpecialPage:UserWatchAnalytics
 Determines how strong a watcher a user is.
 If no user is specified, lists users by their watch strength.
 Also list number of pages watched

 #### A user's watch strength determined by: